 Editing Motion Paths

-You can edit a straight path easily to make an element travel in a curve.
+Edit a straight path to make an element travel in a curve.
 Editing a motion path is actually working with its anchor points.
 Anchor points are circle points on a motion path that define the path.
 There are two types of anchor points:

 Each anchor point except the first/last key anchor one has two blue handles with a control point at their ends.